marshreddy/docs/tapi/postman/PostmanREADME.md

 3. From Postman, get a token, with the updated credentials, using the first API call in the collection, i.e. "**POST** Token".
 You should see a success response, along with a BearerToken response.
 This is automatically saved in the postman environment variables, and at this point you are authenticated to connect to the platform, until the token expires.
     ![](postman_5_token.png)

-4. To use the token for the other API calls, specify it as a header with `Authorization: Bearer {token}`.
-Now you can explore all the other API calls in the collection, and refer to our [Documentation](https://developer.whereismytransport.com/documentation) to see all possible parameters, etc.
+4. To use the token for the other API calls, specify the token as a header with `Authorization: Bearer {token}`.
+For a complete set of the API's endpoints, please see the full [documentation](https://developer.whereismytransport.com/documentation).